mecid/mecid.github.io/_posts/2020-04-08-binding-in-swiftui.md

 }
 ```

 Here we have a concept of store that holds the entire state of the app.
 All changes to the state come from the unidirectional flow.
-Reducer is the single place that can mutate the state of the app.
+Reducer is the single place where we can mutate the state of the app.
 By using computed binding, we can provide read-only access to the state and respect the unidirectional flow by sending action to the reducer.

 ```swift
 extension Store {